shirin-monzavi/CommandDesignPattern/README.md

 This project is an implementation of the Command design pattern in C#.
 It demonstrates how to decouple the sender of a request from the receiver.

-# 🧠 What is the Flywieght Pattern?
-The Command pattern is used to encapsulate a request as an object, allowing you to parameterize objects with actions, queue or log requests, support undo operations, and create macro commands.

 ## Components

 Command (abstract)